Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Carolina-Appalachian weather expedition?
+Carolina-Appalachian storm observing expedition?

 We're breathing a sigh of relief after seeing the meager and difficult storm observation days in the Plains on Tuesday and Wednesday.
 Initially, those two days looked like marginal tornado setups, so we chose not to travel to be there for them.
 Then suddenly, the setup gained much better potential after we'd already decided to sit them out.
 Like nervous game show contestants who passed on Door #1, we anxiously watched the events unfold, cringing at what we might have lost out on when 'Door #1' was opened.
 While there were a few tornadoes, they were either challenging intercepts, weak and/or short-lived.
 While I don't wish a bad storm observation day for other storm observers who are out when we're not, it is certainly good to see our choice end up being the right one.